OskarCh29/SmartWeather/README.md

 ```bash
   mvn clean test
 ```
-Project has checkstyle-validation so if there would any checkstyle-errors app will not run.
+The project uses checkstyle validation, so if there are any checkstyle errors app will not run.
 All errors would be provided in the checkstyle-result file.<br>
 Project also provided Jacoco test coverage reports.
 If you are interested run:
 ```bash
 mvn jacoco:report